What is Snowflake

 • Speed

 Its zero-copy cloning feature is what makes creating, testing, and deploying data environments a breeze.
 All this happens without any impact on the performance or storage.
-Running experiments, troubleshooting issues and developing new features makes zero-copy cloning apt for maximum agility and efficiency.
+Running experiments, troubleshooting issues and developing new features make zero-copy cloning apt for maximum agility and efficiency.

 • Unlocking Data

-Its exceptional integration capabilities and compatibility helps unlock the true potential of a data stack.
+Its exceptional integration capabilities and compatibility help unlock the true potential of a data stack.
 One can connect seamlessly with plenty of popular ETL, data visualization and BI tools.
 It empowers businesses to utilize preferred cloud providers with its cloud-agnostic architecture.

 Related Article- Google Cloud Platform Interview Questions